 This clause shall not be modified except to include additional officers.

-There shall be a Chair and a Secretary, and there should be a Vice Chair.
-The office of Treasurer is suggested if significant funds are involved in the operation of the Working Group and/or its subgroups or if the group has multiple financial reports to supply to the IEEE Standards Association.
+There shall be a Chair and a Secretary, and there should be a Vice Chair, a Chief Editor, and a Treasurer..
 A person may simultaneously hold the positions of Secretary and Treasurer.

 The Chair and Vice Chair(s) shall each be IEEE members of any grade, except Student grade, or IEEE Society affiliates, and also be members of IEEE-SA.